-Chiropractic care can also reduce stress and increase mobility, flexibility, strength and function, as well as help improve quality of life and overall well-being.
+Chiropractic care can also reduce stress and increase flexibility, strength and function, restore mobility and help improve quality of life and overall well-being.
 Caregivers can also receive chiropractic care at CTCA®.

 Chiropractic care at Western

 Dr. Charles McDonald, a chiropractor at CTCA at Western Regional Medical Center, evaluates patients to see if they have any spinal or extremity joint dysfunction, as well as improper movement patterns.
 He then uses manual and non-force instrument adjustments to alleviate pain, improve mobility and enhance well-being.

 "Joint dysfunction and improper movement patterns are the source of most musculoskeletal pain," says Dr. McDonald.
 "Form and function are intertwined.
 Balance in the frame of the human body is necessary for 100% nervous system function."